Jim Gray (sportscaster): Career

 From 1989 to 1994, Gray worked for CBS Sports as a reporter and interviewer for coverage of the NFL, NBA, NCAA, and Major League Baseball.
 He also worked on the NFL Today studio show, and the 1992 Winter Olympics in Albertville, and the 1994 Winter Olympics in Lillehammer.

-Gray began his career in boxing broadcasting for the closed circuit telecasts and satellite distribution for Top Rank and Kingvision, beginning in 1978, as a reporter and interviewer.
-He then covered the sport for ESPN SportsCenter, and for CBS and NBC Sports.
+He began his career in boxing broadcasting for the closed circuit telecasts and satellite distribution for Top Rank and Kingvision, beginning in 1978, as a reporter and interviewer.
+He then covered the sport for ESPN SportsCenter and for CBS and NBC Sports.
 In 1992, Gray joined Showtime as the reporter for the Showtime Championship Boxing Series.
 In 1997, he won a National Emmy Award for individual achievement for his work on the Tyson-Holyfield fight.

-In 2000, Gray became the live studio host for NFL Monday Night Football on the Westwood One Radio network as well as for the Super Bowl, and the NCAA Final Four and National Championship.
+In 2000, Gray became the live studio host for Monday Night Football on the Westwood One Radio network as well as for the Super Bowl, and the NCAA Final Four and National Championship.
 On Monday Night Football and the Super Bowl, Gray's studio partners for the pregame and halftime have been Mike Ditka (2001–2009), Phil Simms (2004–2008), Don Shula (2006–2009), Larry Fitzgerald (2008–2021), and Tom Brady (2009–2021).
-Gray has also worked on the live radio broadcast coverage of The Masters for CBS Radio Sports and Westwood One from 1989 to 2021.
+Gray has worked on the live radio broadcast coverage of The Masters for CBS Radio Sports and Westwood One Radio from 1989 to 2021.

-In 2021, Gray, Brady, and Fitzgerald started a one hour radio show and podcast for SiriusXM titled "Let's Go!", airing every Monday Night during the football season before NFL games.
+In 2021, Gray, Brady, and Fitzgerald started a one-hour radio show and podcast for SiriusXM titled "Let's Go!", airing every Monday Night during the football season before NFL games.
 In 2003, Gray returned to ESPN to work on the NBA broadcasts and SportsCenter, as well as hosting a number of primetime interview specials.
 He was awarded the Sports Broadcaster of the Year in 1997 by the National Sportscasters and Sportswriters Association (NSSA).

 Gray was awarded a star on the Hollywood Walk of Fame by the Los Angeles City Council and the Hollywood Chamber of Commerce in March 2005.